-Retailers are very skilled at enticing customers to make impulsive purchases with end-of-aisle products, two for the price of one deals and other add on specials.
+Retailers are very skilled at enticing customers to make impulsive purchases with end-of-aisle products, two for the price of one deals, and other add-on specials.
 Online you are likely to see adverts for items you have purchased previously, wherever you go online.
 Marketers and merchandisers make it very easy to fall into bad habits and get caught up in a cycle of making impulsive purchases that are hard to stop.
 To save money efficiently, you need to try your best to commit to no longer making anymore impulsive purchases.
 Here are a few changes and tips that can help:

 When you go out, leave your credit card at home.
-This reduces the temptation to make sudden purchase and it gives you some “cooling off time” to think more carefully about whether you really need to buy a product.
+This reduces the temptation to make sudden purchases and it gives you some “cooling off time” to think more carefully about whether you really need to buy a product.

 Before you go shopping, first write a list of what you need to buy and don’t buy anything that’s not on that list.
 It would also be wise to give yourself a ‘play money’ limit.
 A limit for all non-essential purchases or expenses.
 It doesn’t need to mean you can’t do fun stuff that you like, all it simply means is that fun spending is not a daily random habit and it must have limits.

 Don’t visit a shopping centre unless you really need to.
-This can really cut down impulse spending and after a couple weeks, you might not even notice the lifestyle change.
+This can really cut down impulse spending and after a couple of weeks, you might not even notice the lifestyle change.
 It would also be wise to eat a meal at home before you go to the supermarket.
 When you are shopping for food, a full tummy means much less temptation to buy extra treats.